TykTechnologies/tyk-demo/README.md

 - [Zipkin](http://localhost:9411)

+### Usage

+To use Zipkin, open the [Zipkin Dashboard](http://localhost:9411) in a browser and click the magnifying glass icon, this will conduct a search for all available traces.
+You can add filters for the trace search.
+There should be at least one trace entry for the "Basic Open API", which is made during the bootstrap process.
+If you don't see any data, try changing the duration filter to longer period.

 ## Jenkins

 Jenkins is used to provide an automated way of pushing API Definitions and Policies to different Tyk environments.
 It uses the `tyk-sync` CLI tool and a Github repository to achieve this.